 Interest in nutritional products with these beauty benefits, also known as nutricosmeceuticals, has literally exploded.

 Most applications focus on skin health: Most nutricosmeceutical products focus on improving the skin's appearance from the inside out.

 The already strong demand for skin care products in recent years has increased.
 Collagen is one of the most common ingredients, while adaptogens are becoming more and more common.

 The category is expanding with new beverage formats: While beauty products from the inside typically come in the form of gummy candies or vitamins, drinks are growing in popularity.

 Many startups like Moon juice o water drop they are famous for powders and concentrates that mix in drinks.

 And under the teeth?

-Startup with meal kits such as Sakara Life o Urban Remedy, offer true multi-day meal plans.
-Beauty is also combined with more "material" benefits such as weight control, improved metabolism and immune system.
+Startup with meal kits such as Sakura Life o Urban Remedy, offer true multi-day meal plans.
+Beauty is also combined with more "material" advantages such as weight control, improved metabolism and the immune system.